guumaster/random-collections/zeta-bot.md

 ### Features
 - Allows to run Go binaries or node programs as plugins.
-- If Go is detected, can run programs from source (maybe with `mage` ?)
+- If Go is detected, can run programs from source (maybe with `magefiles` ?)
 - Has a config file to store global preferences `$HOME/.zeta/config`
 - Export variables to underlying plugins
 - Has a simple SDK for plugin development
+- Can compile into a single binary including plugins in Go (using `magefiles`)

 ### Mini SDK